SirYodah/NieR_Android_Theme/README.md

 # NieR_Android_Theme
 Work in progress of a NieR: Automata themed KLWP preset.

 Hello!
-If you're here, it's probably because you volunteered to test my NieR theme before I make it public.
-If that's not why you're here, well feel free to stick around, there's literally nothing I can do about it because I didn't wanna pay to use private repositories.
+This readme will walk you through how to download and install my NieR Android theme.
+It'll take a little while to get everything working correctly, so get comfy.

-Anyways, here's how to get started on all this.
+Here's how to get started on all this.

 # DOWNLOADS
 ----------------------------------